aikubo/Cmdln-Tutorial/README.md

 `git clone https://github.com/aikubo/Cmdln-Tutorial.git`

 ## Presentation
-The presentation  with animations utilizes *Present* [Install Here](https://github.com/vinayak-mehta/present) and can be accessing by first installing *Present* then using the command
+The presentation  with animations utilizes [Present](https://github.com/vinayak-mehta/present) and can be accessing by first installing *Present* then using the command
 `present cmd.md` within the directory where cmd.md is located.

 However a version of the presentation can also be found in cmd.ppx which is the powerpoint version without animations.